 In recognition of the contributions he has already made to the study of Sephardic history, Dr. Naar was recently elected to the Academic Advisory Council of the Center for Jewish History in New York.
 He is the only assistant professor to receive this prestigious post, where he will represent the American Sephardic Federation.
+Dr. Naar was also elected to the Academic Council of the American Jewish Historical Society.

 In the News